 Pressing and holding the ALARM SUSPEND button for approximately 3 seconds will deactivate alarm functions.
-All bells will have an "X" through them () to indicate that alarms are deactivated.
+All bells will have an "X" through them (A) to indicate that alarms are deactivated.

 If all alarms are deactivated and the ALARM SUSPEND button is briefly pressed, all of the enabled alarm functions will be activated.
-(Refer to SET ALARMS Section of the M Series Operator's Guide).
+(Refer to the "Setting Alarms" section of the M Series Operator's Guide).